-SACRAMENTO, California — A state economic development board approved nearly $50 million in tax credits Thursday for companies that promised to create a total of 11,000 jobs in California, including a $15 million credit for electric vehicle-maker Tesla Motors.
+SACRAMENTO, California — A state economic development board has approved nearly $44 million in new tax credits for companies promising to create more than 7,000 jobs in California.

-The board of California Competes approved all the credits recommended for 63 companies by the staff of Gov. Jerry Brown's GO-Biz agency.
+The board that oversees the California Competes program approved all the credits recommended for 63 companies at its meeting Tuesday in Sacramento.

 The credits range from $4 million for Pacific Steel Group, which promises to create 249 new jobs in Fairfield, San Diego and Los Angeles, to $20,000 for Outback Solutions, a Sacramento web design company that plans to add one position.

 Three San Francisco-based technology companies, including financial advice site Nerdwallet, snagged a combined $8.55 million in tax credits with the promise of 2,600 jobs.